expo/expo-github-action/preview-comment/README.md

 ## What's inside?

-This subaction allows you to create comments on pull requests, containing Expo QR codes.
+This (sub)action allows you to comment on pull requests containing Expo QR codes.
-It can help speeding up the review process by letting the reviewer load the app directly on their phone.
+It can help speed up the review process by letting the reviewer load the app directly on their phone.

-> This action only creates the comment, you still have to publish the project.
+> This action only creates the comment.
+You still have to publish the project.

 ## Configuration options

-This action is customizable through variables; they are defined in the [`action.yml`](action.yml).
+This action is customizable through variables defined in the [`action.yml`](action.yml).
-Here is a summary of all the variables that you can use and their purpose.
+Here is a summary of all the input options you can use.

 | variable       | default                     | description                                                                                      |
 | -------------- | --------------------------- | ------------------------------------------------------------------------------------------------ |